cryotato/cryotato.github.io/_posts/2025-05-13-pessimism.md

 > Even “connection” is a misleading word: only entities distinct from each other can be connected, whereas reality knows only oneness.

+ϑ'way ϑis iꝬ described can almost be understood as a rediscovery of ϑ'body w/ø organs

+> That evolution has furnished us with instincts, emotions, complex behaviors, and individuated organs and systems does not, in the slightest way, diminish this unity.

-ï have nø decent way to end ϑis except to sꜽ ïm tired!
+ï have nø decent way to end ϑis except to sꜽ ïm tired.
+Parents: how to tell ϑem itꝬ too late & ϑat ϑey've ruined me; how to forgive w̃ ï know ï will never recover.
+Maté iṋ his wisdom tells me quite gently in a voice ϑat feels universal ϑat hꙩpe iꝬ nøt lost!!!

 [^1]: ᴜ̊ԙ listening to...
 Car Seat Headrest! my conscience cůld nøt escape ϑis particular soŋ around my tweendom.